 Positive Relationships With God

 The Catholic, Christian tradition proclaims that God is a God of loving kindness whose great hope is the flourishing of all of creation.
 With this in mind, we approach God as a God of compassion, who, like a loving parent, welcomes and cares for all people.
 In the incarnation, God draws close to humanity, expressing a desire to be in a relationship with God’s creation.
 Coming to know God and God’s hopes for us is an important step in coming to know ourselves and helps us to discover our life’s vocation.
+Young people encounter their faith through scripture, prayer, song, meditation, and conversation.
+All participants are invited to reflect on their relationships in light of the Christian faith.
+Together we all learn from each other as we witness to and share our own wisdom in light of our personal experiences.

 Positive Relationships With Self